jvfe/paper_wdt_panglao/manuscript.md

 ### "Which human cell types are related to neurogenesis via their markers?"

 As expected, the query below retrieved a series of neuron types, such as "[human purkinje neuron](https://www.wikidata.org/wiki/Q101404913)" and "[human cajal-retzius cell](https://www.wikidata.org/wiki/Q101405091)."
-It did, however, also retrieved non-neural cell types such as the "[human loop of henle cell](https://www.wikidata.org/wiki/Q101405109), a kidney cell type, and "[human osteoclast](https://www.wikidata.org/wiki/Q101404928).
-These seemingly unrelated cell types markedly express genes that are involved in neurogenesis, but that does not mean that they are involved with this process.
-This reinforces the idea that one needs to be careful when using curated pathways to enrich one's analysis, as false positives abound.
+It also retrieved non-neural cell types such as the "[human loop of henle cell](https://www.wikidata.org/wiki/Q101405109), a kidney cell type, and "[human osteoclast](https://www.wikidata.org/wiki/Q101404928).
+These seemingly unrelated cell types markedly express genes involved in neurogenesis, but that does not mean that they are involved with this process.
+The seemingly confusing results reinforce the idea that one needs to be careful when using curated pathways to enrich one's analysis, as false positives abound.

 The molecular process that gene products take part depends on the cell type.
-The SPARQL query below enables us to seamlessly compare  Gene Ontology processes with cell marker data, providing a fruitful sandbox for generation of hypothesis and exploration of the biomedical knowledge landscape.
+SPARQL allows us to seamlessly compare Gene Ontology processes with cell marker data, providing a sandbox to generate hypotheses and explore the biomedical knowledge landscape.

 | geneLabel   | cellTypeLabel                   |
 |:------------|:--------------------------------|